Zipcar/blite/README.md

  1. Run `eval (blite env-eval)` to configure your shell to talk to the newly created bosh director.
  1. Run `blite route-add` to make sure you have a route to communicate with the director and the things it deploys.
  1. Optionally, take a base backup `blite snapshot base` so in future you can avoid the time suck of recreation and instead restore the base snapshot.
- 1. Optionally, set the default cloud-config for bosh lite: `blite cloud-config` (pulls from: https://github.com/cloudfoundry/bosh-deployment/blob/master/warden/cloud-config.yml)
+ 1. Optionally, set a bare bones cloud-config for bosh lite: `blite cloud-config`

 ## Avoiding Network Issues
 The default blite settings will create a director at `192.168.50.6` in the `192.168.50.0/24` subnet with a gateway at `192.168.50.1`.
-This director will deploy containers into the `10.244.0.0/16` subnet.
+This director will deploy containers into the `10.244.0.0/16` subnet using the gateway address `10.244.0.1`.
 This matches the current default values used in the `bosh-lite` documentation.
 If you're running blite in a network environment that conflicts with these IP spaces you'll override the environment variables specified in the create method _before_ running create.
 You may also consider setting these permanently in `.bashrc`.
-Doing so will limit the usefulness of shortcut methods like: `blite cloud-config`

 It is also possible to manage multiple local Bosh directors with blite by controlling these environment variables.